About Your Eye Test

 Eye Tests & Eye Examinations

-An eye examination or eye test is undertaken by a qualified optometrist to assess the quality of your vision, look for eye problems and general health issues affecting your eyes.
+An eye examination or eye test at Whitby & Co is taken by a qualified optometrist to assess the quality of your vision, look for eye problems and general health issues affecting your eyes.
 Ideally, everyone should have an eye examination annually or more frequently if recommended by your optometrist.
-An eye examination does not take long – about 30 minutes – and will cover the following:
+An eye examination at Whitby & Co takes about 30 minutes, as a comprehensive screening of your eye health.

 Your medical history

 Our optometrists will review your relevant medical history.
 They will also ask about any concerns or symptoms you may be experiencing.

 Our optometrists will ask about the nature of your work, your lifestyle and hobbies to form a complete picture of your eye health and optical requirements.
 They will also ask about any previous glasses or contact lenses prescribed.

 Eye Examination and Testing

 Some of the instruments and tests your optometrist will use:

 - Auto-refractor: This gives an electronic measurement of your approximate prescription.
 If we do not have a record of your current prescription, we may also use an instrument called a focimeter to read this from your glasses, to be compared with the results of your eye examination.

 - Non- Contact Tonometer: Our optometrist will use a machine that will blow a few puffs of air into your eye; when the air refracts back to the machine it gives a reading of the pressure in each eye.
 High eye pressure can be an indicator of early-stage glaucoma, so it is important to test for this regularly.

 - Ophthalmoscope: Our optometrist uses an ophthalmoscope to examine the retina, blood vessels and front of the optic nerve of the eye.
 This instrument uses an intensely bright light, which can briefly leave shadows in your vision.